 - Turn your desktop website into a mobile-first site.

 Call intelligence agency Invoca states that “92% calls to businesses are driven by digital marketing”.

 What is the leading source of those calls?

 Mobile search!
 In 2015, mobile search accounted for 48% of total call volume.
 This percentage is probably even higher today.

 What does it mean for your mobile landing pages?

 People are more likely to contact you when they are on their phones.
 They want to find you and call you.
 Thus, when designing mobile websites, there are specific mobile-only features to have in mind for the most success.

 For example, Duda is an award-winning platform that agencies can use for building lightning-fast mobile websites.
-It allows you to integrate a click-to-call button that lets visitors call businesses with a single tap.
-Also, you can place a mobile map button.
+You can place a mobile map button.
 It gives users directions to a business location, so they can find it using their smartphone’s GPS.
 It’s a win-win for both users and companies.

 Make it easy to find and reach you.
 Your visitors will love it.

 Most of your website visitors don’t read your texts.
 They scan only the headline.
 That’s why it is the most critical copy on your landing page.
 It makes the difference between bouncing and conversion.